abok-madaki/A-TRAVEL-WEBSITE/README.md

 # A-TRAVEL-WEBSITE
-## A simple Travel Website shwoing key features
+## A simple Travel Website showing key features
 ### This was designed using HTML & CSS